Migration to Abyssinia: In Aksum

 Much of the coverage of this event comes from the historian Ibn Ishaq.

 When the Quraysh learned that the early Muslims were planning to move to the Aksumite kingdom, they sent a delegation to the Negus to demand the surrender of the fugitives.
 They selected two envoys: ‘Amr ibn al-‘As and Abdullah bin Rabiah.
 The Meccan envoys were given gifts for the Aksumite king Najashi and his generals.
 The gifts were made up of leather and prepared by fine skin.
 The Meccans appealed to the generals, arguing that the Muslim migrants were rebels who had invented a new religion, the likes of which neither the Meccans nor the Aksumites had heard of, and that their relatives were asking for their return.
 The king granted them an audience, but ultimately refused to hand over the migrants until he heard their defence.

-The Sahabah were later brought in front of the Negus and his bishops.
+The Sahaba were later brought in front of the Negus and his bishops.
 Jaʽfar ibn Abi Talib, who acted as the leader of the exiles, spoke in their defence:

 The Christian king requested their revelations from God.
 Jaʽfar then recited a passage from the Quran's Surah Maryam (lit.
 'Chapter of Mary').
-When the king heard it, he wept and exclaimed: "Verily, this and what Jesus brought (the Gospel) has come from the same source of light (miškāt)".
+When the king heard it, he wept and exclaimed: "Verily, this is the word of Jesus (the Injeel) has come from the same source of light (miškāt)".

 However, one of the envoys, ‘Amr ibn al-‘As, thought of an alternative tactic.
 On the following day, he returned to the king and told him that the Muslims had disrespected Jesus.
 When the Muslims heard that the king had summoned them again to question them about their view of Jesus, they tried to find a diplomatic answer, but ultimately decided to speak according to the revelation they had received.
-When the king addressed Jaʽfar, he replied that they held Jesus to be "God's servant, His prophet, His spirit, and His word which He cast upon the virgin Mary".
+When the king addressed Jaʽfar, he replied that they held Jesus to be "the servant of Allah, His prophet, His spirit and His word, which he cast unto the pure virgin Mary".
 Muslim accounts state that upon hearing these words, the Negus declared that Jesus was indeed no more than what he had said; he turned to the Muslims and told them: "go, for you are safe in my country".
 He then returned the gifts to the envoys and dismissed them.